tidev/titanium-docs/docs/api/titanium/android/menu.md

 ### Menus on Tab Groups

-Prior to Titanium 3.0, menu items could be added to the individual windows of a tab group.

-Starting in Titanium 3.0, menus must be added to tab groups using the tab group's activity.
+Menus must be added to tab groups using the tab group's activity.
 These changes were required to support the Android 3.0 action bar.

 The TabGroup activity is available using [TabGroup.getActivity](Titanium.UI.TabGroup.getActivity).